nickwells/utilities/gosh/_gosh.NOTES.md

 \- 11: indicates that the building of the executable has failed

 \- 12: indicates that some other gosh stage has failed

-## Gosh \- filenames
-A list of filenames to be processed can be given at the end of the command line
-\(following \-\-\)\.
-Each filename will be edited to be an absolute path if it is not already; the current directory will be added at the start of the path\.
-If any files are given then some parameter for reading them should be given\.
-See the parameters in group: &apos;cmd\-readloop&apos;\.

-Note that it is an error if the same file name appears twice\.

 ## Gosh \- in\-place editing